dmitrymomot/gokit/webhook/README.md

 - Custom headers for each request
 - Default and per-request configuration options
 - Automatic JSON marshaling of request parameters
+- Automatic conversion of parameters to query string for GET, HEAD, DELETE methods
 - Retry mechanism for failed requests
 - Response processing with status code validation
 - Context support for cancellation and timeouts